 Frustrated with the political situation?
 Time for the next generation to take charge!
 Learn how to work on or manage a campaign, or run for political office.
 A series of small group seminars and open discussions designed to connect you with office holders, campaign managers, and those who have run before will be held over the next few months.
-These events are open to all, and free.
+These events are open to all, held on the University of Michigan - Dearborn campus, and free.
 We will be posting the events on this site periodically.

 Contact Sheryl Edwards for further information.